 There is nothing quite so stressful and potentially lethal as a commercial truck accident.
 The damage to your car is itself almost always overwhelming and that is not factoring in possible physical injury that you might have sustained.
-However, getting help from insurance companies is often a dreadful experience and many unscrupulous providers will try to avoid paying you what is fair.
+However, getting help from insurance companies is often a dreadful experience and many unscrupulous insurance providers will try to avoid paying you what is fair.
 For situations like this, it really helps to have a trained truck accident lawyer backing you up.

 The attorneys of Robert White are trained in a variety of personal injury cases in Odessa.
 If you are having trouble determining fault in a truck accident, you should try using the information below to help.